Call for abstracts

 Key dates:

-– Call for abstracts open: Wednesday, 8 March
+– Call for abstracts (oral and posters) open: Monday, 9 March

-– Call for abstracts closes: Wednesday, 26 April
+– Call for abstracts (oral and posters) closes: Wednesday, 29 April

-– Authors notified of selection: by Friday, 30 June
+– Authors notified of selection: Friday, 26 June

 Thought Leadership